PedroReyes/ethernaut/README.md

 This project contains the solution for all the challenges in Ethernaut

+# Usage

+We have code tours in this project so install the next VSCode extension for a better onboarding to the project: https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour

 # Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.